EconomyLens.com

 Related

-Italian Prime Minister Giorgia Meloni, who attended the meeting in person, said her country was “ready to participate” in the force but stressed that hostilities first needed to cease.
+Italian Prime Minister Giorgia Meloni, at the meeting in person, said her country was “ready to participate” in the force, but stressed that hostilities first needed to cease.
 German Chancellor Friedrich Merz, also in Paris, added that it would be “desirable” to have the US be part of the mission.

 The meeting was a chance for Europe to display its capacities after having largely been sidelined by the United States in diplomatic efforts to end the war.
-US President Donald Trump stated on social media after Tehran’s announcement that he had rejected an offer from NATO to help secure the Strait of Hormuz, telling the transatlantic alliance to “STAY AWAY.”
+US President Donald Trump said on social media after Tehran’s announcement he had rejected an offer from NATO to help secure the Strait of Hormuz, telling the transatlantic alliance to “STAY AWAY”.
 It was not clear if he was referring to the Paris talks, where NATO was not represented.

 © 2024 AFP